 * Follow my daily adventures in seeing at Instagram.

-You can find most of my writing right here on my blog.
-Here are a few other places I’ve written.
+Most of my writing is right here on my blog, beginning November 2010.
+Here are a few other articles I’ve written in other places.

-A Love Affair with Western Ireland – posted December 8, 2014 on Maptia
+A Love Affair with Western Ireland – on Maptia

 Stay in touch through my bi-monthly letter which includes a contemplative photo, inspiration, latest posts and advance notice on workshops.
 You also have the option of receiving a free 5-emails course on The Roots of Photography.